paarthenon/variant/docu/docs/intro.md

 #### Type the Union

-With type `Animal`, we can describe the shape of the union.
+With the type `Animal`, we can describe the shape of the union.
 It's our way of saying _this is some animal, but we don't know which one_.
-Even when we aren't aware of the specific type, we can access properties shared among all animals.
+We can still access properties shared among all animals, like the name.

 ```ts twoslash
 // @noErrors